 2. Monitor your backlinks profile

-It would help if you used tools like monitorbacklinks.com to keep an eye on your backlink profile and avoid any negative SEO backlinks.
+It would help if you used backlink checker tools like BacklinkGap to keep an eye on your backlink profile and avoid any negative SEO backlinks.

 Then you can be ready whenever something suspicious happens.